From Pigot’s Directory 1844

 Hearder Lawrence, house agent, Victoria parade

-Kabbel George, beer retailer, Higher Union
+Kabbel George, beer retailer, Higher Union st

 Mardon & Paris,portrait painters, Fleet st